Employment Discrimination Lawsuits – Start Here

 - Employee demotion

-State and federal employment laws make it possible for you to recover compensation from your employer or fellow worker if you faced employment discrimination in Indiana.
+State and federal employment laws make it possible for you to recover compensation from your employer or fellow worker if you faced employment discrimination.
 You can recover back pay, be reinstated at your former position, be compensated for a lost promotion, and have your attorney’s fees taken care of.